carlospzlz/fire-detection-uas/README.md

 ## Approach 1: Surfers

-Above we show the IRDI map (Indice the Riesgo De Fuego) on the 13th of October of 2019.
+Below we show the IRDI map (Indice the Riesgo De Fuego) on the 13th of October of 2019.

 ![](captures/irdi_map_2019_10_13.jpg)